4.89% Fixed For Life Mortgages For Over 65s for 2026

 How do interest-only mortgages work for retirees?

 Retirees pay just the loan’s interest monthly with an interest-only mortgage.
-The main loan amount is due at the term’s end.
+The principal amount is due at the end of the term.
 This suits those over 65 with more assets than income.

 What are the eligibility criteria for individuals over 65 applying for mortgages?

-Eligibility includes income, property value, and credit history.
+Eligibility is based on income, property value, and credit history.
 Age can affect applications, with some lenders setting age limits.

-What role does income and affordability play in obtaining mortgages over 65?
+What role do income and affordability play in obtaining mortgages over 65?

 For those over 65, income and affordability are key.
-Lenders look at pension, investments, and other incomes.
+Lenders consider pension income, investments, and other sources of income.
 They assess if the borrower can repay the mortgage.

 What are the advantages of pensioner mortgages?